 Under HIPAA and ARRA, physicians are required to control the ways in which they use and disclose patients' protected health information.

 The U.S. Department of Health & Human Services' (HHS) Office of Civil Rights oversees compliance with the HIPAA Privacy requirements.
 As a result of the ARRA, several new regulations will be published implementing the law.
 In January 2013, OCR published an omnibus final rule that covers changes to the HIPAA rule as required by ARRA; final regulations on notifications associated with the breach of patient information that has not been encrypted; modifications to the HIPAA rule regarding privacy protections for genetic information as required by the Genetic Information Nondiscrimination Act (GINA); and additional changes to the HIPAA privacy, security, and enforcement rules.
-The final rule is effective on March 26, 2013, but HIPAA covered entities (e.g., physicians, other health care providers, health plans, and clearinghouses) and their business associates have until Sept.
-23, 2013 to comply with the new HIPAA privacy and security requirements.
+The compliance date for the final Omnibus rule was effective September 23, 2013.

 - Extending the applicability of certain of the Privacy and Security Rules’ requirements to the Business Associate (BA) of Covered Entities (CE);